JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 flatpak install flathub app.organicmaps.desktop #https://flathub.org/apps/app.organicmaps.desktop
 ```

-> Before I was using maps.me, but it became so bloated lately.
+> Before Organic Maps, I was using maps.me, but it became so bloated lately.

-To record your **routes as GPX**
+To record your **routes as GPX**:

 1. https://github.com/OpenTracksApp/OpenTracks

 > OpenTracks is a sport tracking application that completely respects your privacy.

+To visualize them later, you can use [GPX Studio](#conclusions)

 2. https://github.com/jonasoreland/runnerup